openvswitch/ovs/Documentation/tutorials/faucet.rst

   5 minutes and about 8 minutes, which are fine in production but sometimes too fast for manual experimentation.
 (Don't use a timeout bigger than about 65000 seconds because it will crash Faucet.)

+  MAC learning and ARP timeouts must be set as the following formula:
+  (L2 timeout must be > ARP timeout * 2) - rejecting

 Now restart Faucet so that the configuration takes effect, e.g.::